 #6 HYDRATION BLADDER

-Back in the old days SEALs were pretty low tech and just carried GI issued green plastic canteens.
+Back in the old days, our SEAL team was pretty low-tech and just carried GI-issued green plastic canteens.

 These carry more water in a more efficient manner – but occasionally they leak and don’t perform.